JulianKemmerer/PipelineC/README.md

 # What is PipelineC not?

 * High level synthesis of arbitrary C code with a global memory model / threads / etc.
+  * Cannot do 'nested loops to a memory architecture' for you.
 * Meta-programming hardware-generator (ex. uses C type system and preprocessor).
+* Stitching tool automating the build flow from code/modules to bitstream.
+  * Tool does partially automate synthesis runs but automation to final bitstream is left to the user.

 # Core Features/Benefits